dutchmims/Food-World/README.md

 - Python is the predominent language used in this project.
 - HTML as the markup language.
 - CSS The styling has been produced with Cascading Style Sheets.
-- GitHub for storing the repository during development.
+- Github for storing the repository during development.
-- GitHub Projects was utilised for the kanban board.
+- Github Projects was utilised for the kanban board.
-- GitPod as a cloud based IDE.
+- Gitpod as a cloud based IDE.
 - Git was used to commit and push code during development.
 - Heroku is where the website is hosted.
 - Favicon was used to produce a favicon for this site.